sgrodriguez/reverse-proxy/README.md

 # Reverse Proxy
 ## Description
-This is a simple reverse proxy that could block request based in a list of blockers.
+This simple reverse proxy could block requests based on a list of blockers.
-Also this reverse proxy have the capability to mask sensitive information in response body.
+Also, this reverse proxy has the capability to mask sensitive information in the response body.
-It only Mask the response of GET requests.
+It only Masks the response of GET requests.

 ## Features

 * Set blocker list in a configuration file.
-* Blocker list includes: MethodBlocker, PathBlocker, ParamBlocker and HeaderBlocker.
+* Blocker list includes MethodBlocker, PathBlocker, ParamBlocker, and HeaderBlocker.
 * Includes two maskers: CreditCardMasker, EmailMasker.
 * Easy to extend with new blockers and maskers.
-* Log all incoming request and response in human readable format.
+* Log all incoming requests and responses in human-readable format.
 * Simple, only use standard library besides a logger.
 * Graceful shutdown.